sebastian-colomar/protech/upgrade/etcd-backup.md

 ---
 # 3. Alternative method for performing an etcd backup (not officially supported by Red Hat)

-3.1 Start an SSH session for a control plane node:

   ```
   export SSH_KEY=${HOME}/key.txt
   export REMOTE_USER=core